Manchester City F.C. in international football: 2023–2026

 The Blues qualified for the expanded 2025 FIFA Club World Cup in the United States by virtue of winning the 2022–23 UEFA Champions League.
 The tournament was the first to feature 32 teams.
 City were drawn into Group G alongside Juventus, Al Ain FC and Wydad AC.
 They began their campaign with a 2–0 victory over Wydad AC, followed by a 6–0 win against Al Aind.
 City's final group match saw them beat Juventus 5–2, with Erling Haaland among the scorers, ensuring they topped the group with a perfect record of three wins from three.
 In the knockout phase, Manchester City faced Saudi Arabian champions Al-Hilal.
 Bernardo Silva gave City an early lead, but two quick goals from Marcos Leonardo and Malcom early in the second half put Al-Hilal ahead.
 Haaland equalised before full-time, sending the match into extra time.
 Extra time saw Kalidou Koulibaly restore Al-Hilal's advantage, with Phil Foden responding for City.
 However, Marcos Leonardo scored his second goal in the 112th minute to seal a 4–3 win for Al-Hilal and eliminate City from the tournament at the round of 16 stage.
 The defeat was considered one of the shocks of the competition, as City had dominated their group stage matches and were widely regarded as favourites.
 Manager Pep Guardiola described the elimination as "a pity" but emphasised the need for recovery and reflection after a long season.

 In September 2025, Erling Haaland became the fastest player to reach 50 goals in the UEFA Champions League, having achieved the milestone in just 49 appearances during a 2–0 victory against Napoli on Matchday 1 of the 2025–26 UEFA Champions League.

+Pep Guardiola left the club at the end of the 2026 season, after a third consecutive year where City had been eliminated from European competition by Real Madrid.
+This time in the round of 16, despite having beaten them in Madrid in the league phase.